gundarsv/Movies/README.md

     dotnet run --urls "https://localhost:7206"
     ```

 🔗 The backend API should now be running on `https://localhost:7206` or a port specified in your configuration.
+Documentation can be accessed on `https://localhost:7206/swagger`

 ### Frontend Setup: